gvwilson/sdxjs/src/introduction/index.md

 If you would like to improve what we have or add new material, please see the Code of Conduct in [% x conduct %] and the contributor guidelines in [% x contributing %].
-If you have questions or would like to use this material in a course, please file an issue in this site's GitHub repository or send us email.
+If you have questions or would like to use this material in a course, please file an issue in our GitHub repository or send us email.

-## Who helped us and inspired us? {: #introduction-help}
+## Who helped us? {: #introduction-help}

-This book is dedicated to [% i "Kernighan, Brian" %][Brian Kernighan][kernighan-brian][% /i %], who taught us all how to write about software.
 I am grateful to the creators of [Emacs][emacs], [ESLint][eslint],
 [Glosario][glosario],